In just a few days of walking, this Alsace tour gives you a hit of the best: the villages, the vineyards, and the incredibly good food!

 This morning we transfer you up to the incredible castle of Haut Koenigsbourg.
 This impressive medieval-esque castle is nestled at a strategic location on a high hill overlooking the Alsatian plain; as a result it was used by successive powers from the Middle Ages until the Thirty Years' War when it was abandoned.
 In 1900 it was restored under the direction of Emperor Wilhelm II who wished to create a castle with Medieval qualities and more generally of German civilization.
 He hoped it would reinforce the bond of Alsatians with Germany, as they had only recently (1871) been incorporated into the German Reich.
 After your visit, your walk heads overall downhill, leaving the dense Vosges forest and passing along the way several lovely small villages: St Hippolyte, Rohrschwihr, and Bergheim, each worth some exploration.
 You finish the day descending into Ribeauville, with beautiful half-timbered buildings from the 16th and 17th centuries in the old town, and a variety of shops, wineries, and historic sites.
 Dinner is included this evening.

 This morning you walk southwards from Ribeauvillé along the Alsatian wine route, passing through beautiful vineyards, orchards, and charming small villages, such as Ammerschwihr, with its unique Kaefferkopf Grand Cru wines, and Kientzheim, with its medieval ramparts.
 One of the highlights of the day though will certainly be the town of Riquewihr.
 This town has much of its medieval fortifications and a castle still intact; it largely escaped damage during the Second World War, and is quite simply gorgeous.
 You’ll want to stop long enough to do the little walking tour of the historic centre that we provide.
-The route brings you at its end to the vineyard village of Katzenthal.
-This lovely village, at the bottom of a pretty valley, is surrounded by the vineyards, including its Grand Cru Wineck Schlossberg, named after the castle, originally built in the year 1200.
-The ruins of the castle are above the village if you feel like an additional climb, before your transfer back to Ribeauvillé for a second night.
+And then further on, you come to Kaysersberg, voted the village most loved by the French in 2017, and tucked into the fold of a valley, you can get here in time for lunch and explorations as well.
+The route brings you at its end to the vineyard village of Ammerschwihr.
+This lovely village, at the foot of the vineyard hills, offers a charming spot to relax, and perhaps have a glass of wine, before your transfer back to Ribeauvillé for a second night.

 After a final delicious breakfast, we transfer you in to Colmar, for train connections for your continued travels.
 Bon Voyage!